-On-Site Visit Overview: This portion of the field trip is divided into three parts "A Changing Memorial" "Who are the Forty" and "A Field of Honor Forever".
+On-SiteVisit Overview: This portion of the field trip is divided into three parts: "A Changing Memorial" "Who are the Forty" and "A Field of Honor Forever".
 The field trip experience will start in the Learning Center.
 There the students will be oriented to the site, logistics of the day explained, and they will receive a card with a photograph of the passengers and crew members of Flight 93 with a factsheet to record information.
 After a short movie the students will walk along the flight path to the overlook.
 Once there, a ranger will give an oral presentation followed by a trip to the park visitor center.
-The students will have time to explore the exhibits to investigate and record information about the person whom they have been assigned.
-After the students have finished their research, they will begin their hike.
-The students will walk the Allee and trail leading them past the forty Memorial Groves to the wetlands bridge and onward to the Wall of Names and crash site.
-After spending time at the Wall of Names the group will continue their hike back to the Learning Center for conclusions and wrap up.
+The students will have time to explore the exhibits in order to investigate and record information about the person whom they have been assigned.
+The group will then return to the Learning Center for conclusions and wrap up.

 A Changing Memorial: Upon arrival to the park the teachers will bring their students to the Learning Center.
-They will then review tribute items, watch a video, and are given a photograph/worksheet and orientation of what will happen within the next four hours of their visit.
+They will then review tribute items, watch a video, and are given a photograph/worksheet and orientation of what will happen within the next two hours of their visit.